20 New Year’s Resolutions for Small Businesses to Make in 2020

-But now, letting bygones be bygones, we’re ready to ring in 2019 with a bang, starting with some high-powered business goals.
+But now, letting bygones be bygones, we’re ready to ring in 2020 with a bang, starting with some high-powered business goals.
 What are you resolving to do in the new year?
-Forget running a marathon or writing a novel.
-(Okay, those are definitely worthwhile goals, too.)
-But this year, we want you to commit to taking your small business to the next level — and actually reach your goal.
-Here are 19 ways you can resolve to build a better, more flourishing business in 2019.
+Forget hitting the gym more or writing a novel (although those are definitely worthwhile objectives).
+This year, we want you to commit to taking your small business to the next level — and actually reach your goal!
+Now is the perfect time to look forward.
+Here are 20 ways you can resolve to build a better, more prosperous business in 2020.

 1. Build a Website

 The fact of the matter is, if you’re running a business in the 21st century, you need an online presence.
-Even with your endless list of small business to-dos, prioritizing the presence of your own web content is critical.
+Even if you have endless tasks on your small business to-do list, prioritizing the presence of your own web content is critical.
 Web users need to be able to find and connect with you virtually — that fact is elementary, Watson.

 But building a website to showcase your business doesn’t have to be a complicated or an expert-level-only endeavor.
-(And the how-to aspects of creating a website don’t have to keep you up at night!)
-Any small business can — and should — have a website.
-Start with a game plan and determine your goals, then dig into the necessary technical tasks:
+And the how-to aspects of creating a website don’t have to keep you up at night!

-- Want a blog that’s low maintenance (hey, we so get it — you have enough to do!).
+- Want a blog that’s low maintenance (hey, we so get it — you have enough to do!)?
+We’ll help you keep things simple.

-- If you want some autonomy, but still need some hand-holding, you can get a simple — but snazzy — WordPress site up and running in a jiffy.
+- If you want some autonomy, but still need a little hand-holding, you can get a simple — but snazzy — WordPress site up and running in a jiffy.

 The best part?
 You can usually get a great-looking, functional website in less time than it takes to finish a Netflix episode.
 Boo-yah.